corestoreio/corestore/README.md

 # CoreStore

-eCommerce Framework written in [GoLang](http://golang.org) based on Magento's database structure.
+eCommerce library written in [GoLang](http://golang.org) based on Magento's database structure.

 Compatible to Magento 1 and 2.